AppleBoiy/wiki-cs231/README.md

 3. **Create a Work Directory:** Create a directory on your macOS system to serve as your working directory for assembly-related tasks.
 For example, create a directory named "asm-work" on your desktop.

-4. **Copy the ASM File and MASM Executable to the Work Directory:** Copy your assembly file (e.g., "myfile.asm") and the downloaded MASM executable (e.g., "masm.exe" or "masm") to the "asm-work" directory you created in the previous step.
+4. **Copy the ASM File and MASM Executable to the Work Directory:** Copy your assembly file (e.g., "file.asm") and the downloaded MASM executable (e.g., "masm.exe" or "masm") to the "asm-work" directory you created in the previous step.

 5. **Launch DOSBox:** Open the DOSBox application on your macOS system.
 This will launch a command prompt-like